z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 The directory with this README also contains a skeleton P4 program, `hula.p4`, which initially drops all packets.
-Your job (in the next step) will be to extend it to properly update hula packets and forward data packets.
+Your job (in the next step) will be to extend it to properly update HULA packets and forward data packets.

 Before that, let's compile the incomplete `hula.p4` and bring up a switch in Mininet to test its behavior.